 - 31.1.
 In order to facilitate enhanced transparency and usability of disclosures made by CRAs on their websites, the following is directed: - 31.1.1.
 Disclosures required by CRAs on their websites under various SEBI circulars should be provided in excel / machine readable format. - 31.1.2.
 An archive of all disclosures should be maintained by CRAs on their website, for at least 10 years.
-This also includes ratings press releases by CRAs. - 31.1.3.
-CRAs may add footnotes in the disclosures mandated by SEBI for purpose of better understanding of methodology of such disclosure by stakeholder's subject to methodology explained being in line with the SEBI Regulations and circulars issued thereunder. - 31.1.4.
-The provisions under para 31.1.1 to 31.1.2 shall be applicable for Website Disclosures made after March 31, 2023.
+This also includes ratings press releases by CRAs.
+[However, the disclosures mentioned below shall be made as per the period/ frequency specified for the respective disclosure: - 31.1.2.1.
+Disclosure of list of non-cooperative issuers Daily (Para 11.6) - 31.1.2.2.
+Disclosures in case of rating not accepted by an issuer 12 months (Para 28.5.2) - 31.1.2.3.
+Disclosure in case of delay in periodic review -12 months (Para 28.6) - 31.1.3.
+CRAs shall continue to maintain records in respect of the disclosures at Para 31.1.2.1 to 31.1.2.3. above for a period of 10 years, which may be shared with Debenture Trustees upon request.
+Further, disclosures in respect of the said aspects shall continue to be made available by the CRAs on their website under the issuer-specific Press Releases/ Rating Rationale section of the respective issuer, wherever applicable.]10 - 31.1.4.
+CRAs may add footnotes in the disclosures mandated by SEBI for purpose of better understanding of methodology of such disclosure by stakeholder's subject to methodology explained being in line with the SEBI Regulations and circulars issued thereunder.